 4. When can a Request for Express Examination of patent application be filed in India?

-The Request for Express Examination of the patent application can be made only in respect of PCT national phase application filed in India.
-An applicant is required to make the request for express examination before the expiry of 31 months from the earliest priority application Date.
+The Request for Express Examination of the patent application is only possible in respect of the PCT national phase application filed in India.
+An applicant is thereby, required to make a request for express examination before the expiry of 31 months from the earliest priority application Date.

 5. Is there any provision for Expedited Examination of patent application in India?

-Yes, an applicant may file a Request for Expedited Examination of patent application to the Indian Patent Office.
-It should be accompanied by a request for publication except in cases where the patent application has already been published or the request for publication of the patent application has already been filed.
-The applications in respect of which a request for expedited examination has been filed will be allotted to an examiner sooner than the application in respect of which normal examination request is filed.
-The Request for Expedited Examination is filed to accelerate the process of examination.
+Yes, indeed an applicant may file a Request for Expedited Examination of the patent application to the Indian Patent Office.
+Along with this, the applicant should also append a request for publication except in cases where the patent application has already been published or the request for publication of the patent application has already been filed.
+The applications with respect to which a request for expedited examination has been filed will be allotted to an examiner sooner than the application of normal examination requests.
+The Request for Expedited Examination is filed in order to facilitate the acceleration in the process of examination.

 6. Is it possible to convert an ordinary Request for Examination into a Request for Expedited Examination?